Ultimate UPCAT Reviewer 2023 [FREE PDF Download]

 UPCAT Math Review Tips and Tricks

 - Focus on the basics.
 Students with a good grasp of the fundamental math formulas and principles can handle even the most complex math problems.
 Advanced math topics like calculus are nice to learn but don’t expect them to outnumber Algebra questions in the UPCAT.
-Past UPCAT takers can attest that the Math subtest is typically dominated by Algebra questions and items about Geometry, Trigonometry, Statistics, and Pre-/Calculus (in descending order of dominance) are few and far between.
+Past UPCAT takers can attest that Algebra questions typically dominate the Math subtest; items about Geometry, Trigonometry, Statistics, and Pre-/Calculus (in descending order of dominance) are few and far between.

 - Trigonometry questions may appear but in only a few items.
 Review trigonometric ratios and basic applications.

-- Since calculators will not be allowed on the day of the exam, make sure you know how to compute by hand or through mental math techniques.
-Brush up on the multiplication table.
-Practice solving long division problems.
+- Since calculators will not be allowed on the exam day, ensure you know how to compute by hand or mental math techniques.
+Brush up on the multiplication table—practice solving long-division problems.
 You can also download a PDF copy of Speed Math for Kids if you’re still struggling with basic calculations.

 - Supplement your math review with free YouTube tutorials.
 Channels like PatrickJMT provide clear, easy-to-follow math lessons you might have missed in school.

 - Master solving math problems involving fractions.
-Learn how to do the four basic operations on similar and dissimilar fractions as well as how to express your answers in the lowest terms.
+Learn how to do the four basic operations on similar and dissimilar fractions and express your answers in the lowest terms.

 - Answer as many practice tests as possible.
-You may not be able to cover every single math topic in your review but you’ll develop problem-solving skills that are essential in passing UPCAT.
+You may not be able to cover every math topic in your review, but you’ll develop problem-solving skills essential to passing UPCAT.
 Besides, you can remember math formulas better with repeated testing/application than with rote memorization.

 - When reviewing for UPCAT, internalize, don’t memorize.
 Understand the math behind every formula.
-If you just memorize math formulas, you’ll fall victim to formula blindness, a phenomenon wherein students fail to solve a problem because they assume the question is asking for a specific formula when in fact it requires something else.
+If you just learn math formulas, you’ll fall victim to formula blindness.
+Students fail to solve a problem because they assume the question asks for a specific formula when it requires something else.
 To prevent this, review how math formulas are derived so you won’t be misled to use a formula in a problem that deceptively asks for another similar formula.

 UPCAT Math Practice Tests (FREE PDF Downloads)